pysat/pysat/docs/tutorial/tutorial_orbit.rst

 Orbit Support
 =============

-pysat can take satellite data break it up into single orbits on the fly.
+pysat can break satellite data into single orbits on the fly.
 These orbits will typically span day breaks, if  needed.
 The :ref:`api-orbits` class, which is treated as a subclass of the Instrument object performs these operations.